misotanni/misotanni.github.io/fjs/en/rules.md

 3. An FJS transposition line begins with a compound FJS accidental, which appears just as it would if it was written on a staff.
 For example, a transposition line of +5 will begin with "5", a transposition line of +7−5 will begin with "7−5", etc. As with octave lines, "loco" following such a line is optional.

 4. All notes under the transposition line have its FJS pitch shift **added** to its pitch shifts as applied by FJS accidentals and key signatures.

+## Using the FJS for Notation Beyond JI (\*)

+Any number, not just primes, can be the input of the FJS master algorithm.
+In fact, although the FJS was not constructed for this purpose, the entire algorithmic procedure can be carried out for many irrational numbers.
+Any positive real number works, but a few (in particular, integer roots of rational numbers) will obliterate the FJS's pristine and fragile bijection, leaving a mere surjection behind (unambiguous reading, but no longer unambiguous writing).

+This means the FJS can be used to notate e.g. the 833 cents scale, an octave-repeating scale from a lattice of 3/2 and φ (the golden ratio).
+In the FJS, φ/1 is a m6<sup>φ</sup>.

+Moreover, expanding the FJS to notate powers of φ in addition to the rational numbers preserves all its amazing properties.

+Among others, the following famous irrational constants work, too:

+- π; m6<sup>π</sup> (τ, the [true circle constant](https://tauday.com/tau-manifesto), has the same representation, since it's just 2π, so an octave of π)
+- *e*; P4<sup>*e*</sup>
+- γ; M2<sup>γ</sup> (Euler-Mascheroni constant)
+- Ω; M2<sup>Ω</sup> (Omega constant)

+All transcendental numbers work.

+There has been no attempt so far to represent negative or complex numbers in the FJS. :)

 ## More Experimental Features (\*)